-Therefore, before you are handed your medicines to look after and self-administer, the nurse will go through a "risk assessment" form with you.
-If it looks doubtful that you are safe enough to self-administer, then your medicines will be kept by House staff and you will need to collect each dose from them.
+Therefore, before you are handed your medicines to look after and self-administer, the Wellness Centre staff will go through a risk assessment form with you.
+If it seems doubtful that you are safe enough to self-administer, then your medicines will be kept by House staff and you will need to collect each dose from them.

-If you are under 16, they will automatically be kept by House staff, unless it is impracticable to do so, e.g. some long term medicines, medicines of a personal nature, creams or lotions, etc.
+If you are under 16, they will automatically be kept by House staff, unless it is impracticable to do so, e.g. some long-term medicines, medicines of a personal nature, creams or lotions, etc.

-If you are on long term medications which you are keeping in your room, the Wellness Centre nurses will periodically come to your room unannounced to check that you are storing them properly???don't think we do.
+If you are on long term medications which you are keeping in your room, the Wellness Centre nurses will periodically come to your room unannounced to check that you are storing them properly.
 The nurse will never do this without you being present.